How an Earthquake Triggers a Tsunami and What You Should Do

 From a Rumble Deep Below to a Wave on the Horizon

-Many people know that large earthquakes can cause tsunamis, but the specific mechanics are fascinating and terrifying.
-It’s not the shaking itself that creates the wave.
-The key is the vertical movement of the seafloor.
+Many people know that large earthquakes can cause tsunamis, but the mechanics behind them are both fascinating and terrifying.
+It isn’t the shaking of the ground itself that creates the wave; the key is the vertical movement of the seafloor.

-Most of the world’s most powerful earthquakes happen in "subduction zones."
-These are areas where one of Earth's massive tectonic plates dives, or subducts, beneath another.
-Think of the Pacific Plate slowly sliding under the plate that holds North America.
-For decades, even centuries, these plates can get stuck or "locked" together.
-As they remain locked, immense stress builds up, causing the overriding plate to bulge upwards.
+Most of the world’s most powerful earthquakes occur in what are called "subduction zones".
+These are areas where one of Earth's massive tectonic plates dives, or "subducts," beneath another.
+For decades, even centuries, the edges of these plates can get stuck or "locked" together.
+As they remain locked, immense stress builds up, causing the overriding plate to slowly bulge upwards like a bent ruler.

 When the stress finally becomes too much, the fault ruptures.
-The edge of the overriding plate violently snaps back into place, lurching upward by several feet in a matter of seconds.
-This sudden uplift acts like a gigantic paddle, thrusting the entire column of water above it upwards.
+The edge of the overriding plate violently snaps back, lurching upward by several feet in a matter of seconds.
+This sudden uplift acts like a gigantic paddle, thrusting the entire column of water above it towards the surface.
 This is the birth of a tsunami.
-It’s this vertical displacement, not horizontal shaking, that is so efficient at creating these waves.
+It's this vertical displacement of the seafloor, not the horizontal shaking, that so efficiently generates these waves.

 A Real-World Tsunami Warning: How the U.S. Responded

 • Tsunami Warning: This is the highest level of alert.
-It means a dangerous, inundating tsunami is imminent or expected.
-Evacuation is the required action.
-During the recent event, a full Tsunami Warning was issued for parts of Alaska and, most critically, for the entire state of Hawaii.
-Sirens blared, and authorities ordered immediate evacuations from all low-lying coastal areas, causing major traffic as people moved to higher ground.
-The threat was real.
-Waves reaching over 5 feet were recorded in Maui.
+It means a dangerous, inundating tsunami is imminent or expected, and immediate evacuation is required.
+During the Kamchatka event, a full Tsunami Warning was issued for parts of Alaska and, most critically, for the entire state of Hawaii.
+Sirens blared as authorities ordered evacuations from all low-lying coastal areas.
+The threat was real: waves reaching 5.7 feet were recorded in Maui.

 • Tsunami Watch: This is the earliest alert level.
-It means a distant earthquake has occurred that could generate a tsunami.
-You should stay alert and be prepared to take action.
-Initially, much of the West Coast was under a Tsunami Watch before it was upgraded to an advisory as more data came in.
+It means a distant earthquake has occurred that could generate a tsunami, and you should stay alert and be prepared to take action.
+Some sections of the U.S. West Coast were initially under a Tsunami Watch.
+As data from offshore buoys and tide gauges confirmed tsunami activity, select regions were upgraded to a Tsunami Advisory, while others had the alert canceled.

-This event showed that an official tsunami warning isn't just a possibility; it's a reality that requires an immediate and informed response.
+This event showed that a tsunami warning isn't just a possibility; it's a reality that requires an immediate and informed response.

 Your Essential Tsunami Survival Guide: Before, During, and After

-A tsunami is a force of nature you cannot stop, but you can absolutely prepare for it.
-Your safety depends on what you do long before a wave ever forms and how you react when a tsunami warning is issued.
-This guide is broken into three critical phases.
+You cannot stop a force of nature like a tsunami, but you can absolutely prepare for it.
+Your safety depends on the work you do long before a wave ever forms and how you react when a warning is issued.

 Phase 1: Prepare Before the Wave Arrives